AmauryCarrade/LightHeads/README.md

 Command: `/head [headOwner] [receiver]`

-Permissions:
+#### Permissions

- - `heads.self: allows an user to receive his own head with `/head`.
-Default: everyone.
+ - `heads.self`: allows an user to receive his own head with `/head`.
+   *Default: everyone.*
  - `heads.others`: allows an user to receive any head using `/head <headOwner>`.
-Default: op.
+   *Default: operators.*
  - `heads.give`: allows an user to give a head to another player using `/head <headOwner> <receiver>`.
-Default: op.
+   *Default: operators.*
+ - `heads.deathDrop`: if a player with this permission die, his head will be dropped, according to the probability set in the config file.
+   *Default: everyone.*

+#### Options

+ - `pickupSound`: if true, a pickup sound will be played when the head is given and fit in the inventory.
+ - `dropOnDeathProbability`: the probability that a head drops when a player with the permission `heads.deathDrop` die.
+   0 = never; 1 = always.

 Builds available [on my jenkins server](http://jenkins.carrade.eu/job/LightHeads/).